Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 description: Amplitude CDP's Braze streaming integration enables you to forward your Amplitude events and users straight to Braze with just a few clicks.
 ---

-Amplitude CDP's Braze streaming integration enables you to forward your Amplitude events and users straight to [Braze](https://www.braze.com/) with just a few clicks.
+The Amplitude CDP Braze streaming integration enables you to forward your Amplitude events and users straight to [Braze](https://www.braze.com/) with just a few clicks.

 !!!note "Other Amplitude CDP + Braze integrations"